 Develop back-up plans for personal assistance services, hospice, or other forms of in-home assistance.

-Watch the Preparedness for People with Disabilities and Functional Needs Video
+Watch the Preparedness for People with Access and Functional Needs Video